dusk-a-stone-throw/my_nvim_config/README.md

 For configuration see `plugins_config/treesitter.lua`.
 ### Coderunner
-**Java**, **Python**, **Typescript**, **Rust**, **C++** and **Bash** runners are preconfigurated, you can modify and add new runners, see `plugins_config/coderunner.lua`.
+**Java**, **Python**, **Typescript**, **Rust**, **C++** and **Bash** runners are preconfigurated, to modify and add new runners, see `plugins_config/coderunner.lua`.
 Also see [code_runner.nvim](https://github.com/CRAG666/code_runner.nvim) for more information.
 ### Theme
 Open `theme.lua` and change